immersive-web/webxr-test-api/explainer.md

   Promise<void> disconnect();

-  // Sets the origin of the viewer
+  // Sets the origin of the viewer void setViewerOrigin(FakeXRRigidTransformInit origin, optional boolean emulatedPosition = false);

-  // If an origin is not specified, then the device is assumed to not be tracking. void setViewerOrigin(optional FakeXRRigidTransformInit origin, optional boolean emulatedPosition = false);
+  // If an origin is not specified, then the device is assumed to not be tracking, emulatedPosition should
+  // be assumed for cases where the UA must always provide a pose. void clearViewerOrigin()

   // Simulates devices focusing and blurring sessions. void simulateVisibilityChange(XRVisibilityState);